isomerpages/nlb-biblioasia/_apr-2011/National Engineers Day 2011: NLB and IES Renew Partnership.md

 <div style="background-colour: #fdf5e6; padding: 20px; margin: 20px; background:#fdf5e6"> <b>About the Institution of Engineers, Singapore (IES)</b><br><br>
 Formally established in 1986, the IES is the national society of engineers in Singapore.
 Well represented by faculty members of the major engineering institutions of high learning in Singapore and in close collaboration with the local universities and polytechnics, the IES organises courses, seminars and talks for engineers and IES members to advance and ensure the continual development of the engineering field.
 The institution also maintains close links with professional organisations of engineers regionally and throughout the world, including those in Australia, China, Japan, the United Kingdom and the United States.</div>

-For more information on the BioSuit™, visit <a href="mvl.mit.edu/ EVA/biosuit/index.html">mvl.mit.edu/ EVA/biosuit/index.html</a>
+For more information on the BioSuit™, visit mvl.mit.edu/ EVA/biosuit/index.html

 <br>
 <div style="background-color: white;">